ATS MDiv Equivalence Admissions Standards

-Steps to MDiv Equivalence
+Pursuing a DMin without an MDiv - Steps to MDiv Equivalence

 - Obtain an MDiv Equivalence Evaluation.

-When one applies to George Fox Evangelical Seminary's DMin program with a theological or ministry-related master’s degree other than the MDiv degree, the program director, or a member of the DMin program’s administrative staff, performs an MDiv Equivalence Evaluation to assess the degree to which the applicant’s educational background meets the educational equivalent of the 72-semester-hour MDiv degree.
+When one applies to George Fox Evangelical Seminary's DMin program without an MDiv and instead with a theological or ministry-related master’s degree other than the MDiv degree, the program director, or a member of the DMin program’s administrative staff, performs an MDiv Equivalence Evaluation to assess the degree to which the applicant’s educational background meets the educational equivalent of the 72-semester-hour MDiv degree.
 If it is determined that the applicant’s educational background does not meet the equivalent of an MDiv, the DMin program will provide specific ‘leveling courses’ as a pathway to gain equivalent.
 The meeting of MDiv equivalent does not result in the conferral of the MDiv degree.
 Its sole purpose is to qualify the applicant for admission to the DMin program.

 First, to determine how closely your educational portfolio meets MDiv equivalent standards, submit an unofficial copy of all of your university transcripts to Trenton Corvino in the Graduate Admissions office together with any other documentation of ministry-related educational experiences that you believe may be relevant (ex. college courses taught, books published, ordination coursework completed).